roryprimrose/ModelBuilder/design.md

 - **12.5 — Visibility.** Build support is limited to types/constructors/members visible to the
   generated code: public always; internal when in-compilation or via `[InternalsVisibleTo]`;
   private/protected never.
 Inaccessible requirements are a build diagnostic.
 (See §8.3.)
-- **12.6 — No back-compat shim.** vNext is a substantial rewrite and **accepts breaking changes** to keep the offering simple.
+- **12.6 — No back-compat shim.** v9 is a substantial rewrite and **accepts breaking changes** to keep the offering simple.
 There is no compatibility layer mapping old `IConfigurationModule.Configure(IBuildConfiguration)` calls (`AddIgnoreRule`, `AddTypeCreator`, `DefaultConfigurationModule`, custom `ITypeCreator`/`IValueGenerator`, etc.) onto the new configuration.
-Instead, the package ships a **migration guide in the README** (§14) that maps each removed/renamed API to its vNext equivalent, so a human — or an AI agent — can perform the migration deterministically.
+Instead, the package ships a **migration guide in the README** (§14) that maps each removed/renamed API to its v9 equivalent, so a human — or an AI agent — can perform the migration deterministically.
 - **12.7 — Rich compile-time + runtime diagnostics.** Decided **yes**, and broadened: invest
   heavily in compilation and error reporting (§15). `Model.Create(typeof(X))` with a constant